Massachusetts Division of Apprentice Standards

 Two people sitting at a table, looking at a computer

-The DAS's web content needed attention, in part due to changes in the workforce during the COVID-19 pandemic.
+The DAS's web content needed attention, partly due to changes in the workforce during the COVID-19 pandemic.
 To help the DAS team, we strategized and structured their content and helped fill the gaps of missing information job seekers and companies needed.

 Understanding the problem